labseu2-niyon/frontend/README.md

 ## Documentation

-See [Backend Documentation](🚫_link to your backend readme here_) for details on the backend of our project.
+See https://github.com/labseu2-niyon/backend/blob/development/README.md for details on the backend of our project.